Sapphirine/Lending-Club-Loan-Status-Predictor/README.md

 file paths accordingly.

 LCDataDictionary.xlsx is an Excel file that describes the different features in more detail as it pertains to Lending Club.

+Test results.ipynb is a Jupyter notebook that visualizes the results from the Modeling notebooks.